observe-fi/indexer-go/README.md

 # Indexer-Go

-This repository contains the initial version of our indexer that acts as a PoC which will let us build other parts of the system upon it.
-The final version will be heavily optimized and the choice of technologies may change.
+This repository contains our streaming indexer that receives the blocks actively by watching the liteservers.
 This codebase uses `fx` for dependency injection.

 ## Quickstart
 1. Spawn a mongo instance on your system or do it on cloud.